-If your course fees are, for instance, £14,670 and you have paid £2,500 deposit to obtain your CAS, then your bank statement must show that you have a total of £24,176.
+If your course fees are, for instance, £14,670 and you have paid £2,500 deposit (deposit requirement vary by country/region) to obtain your CAS, then your bank statement must show that you have a total of £24,176.
 This includes £12,006 (maintenance costs requirement for a course lasting nine months or longer) and £12,170 (remaining tuition fees).

 Financial documents required (self-funding students)

 As evidence of your money, you must provide personal one of the following: